zackhamza01/Kaboom-App/README.md

 - As a user, I want to be able to rename a playlist
 - As a user, I want to be able to save my library and queue
 - As a user, I want to be able to load my library and queue

+##Phase 4: Task 2
+- Playlist class is now robust
+- The rename() method now throws an InvalidNameException if an empty name is passed